 If there is no response from the customer, then the case may be closed successfully or unsuccessfully.

 After the closure has been processed in RHW, a closure letter is available in RHW.
 VR staff must email or mail the letter to the customer at the time of closure as well as offer or provide a copy of the brochure titled "Can We Talk?," which outlines the VR appeals procedure if the customer disagrees with the closure.
-The VR counselor must document in RHW the date and method used to provide the notification.
+VR staff must document in RHW the date and method used to provide the notification.

 For information about closing a case before an application is completed refer to B-203-3: Closing an Initial Contact in RHW.